What is a valid email address?

 See the tests and the results for is_email() here.

-If you think any of the test cases is wrong please leave a comment here or on my blog.
+If you think any of the test cases is wrong please leave a comment here.

 I've written is_email() as a simple PHP function so it's easy to include in your project.
 Just download the package here.
 The tests are included in the package.